The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Discussion

 Another complication in this aspect is that a fraction of post-starburst galaxies might not represent a key evolutionary stage of the galaxy, but only a random, stochastic phase of a small-scale starburst which is not significant compared to the total stellar mass of the galaxy.
 Depending on the exact details of the selection criteria, these objects might pass through the selection and enter the sample.
 This issue can be answered, again, by understanding the mapping between the fundamental properties of the stellar population to the observable spectral features, which can be done with stellar population synthesis models.

-\subsection{Mechanisms responsible for quenching}
+\subsection{Mechanisms Responsible for Quenching}

 Another key aspect is the physical mechanism for quenching the star formation on a short timescale.
 There are two main scenarios by which this can happen.
-The first involves cluster-related mechanisms such as ram-pressure stripping, in which a star-forming galaxy falls into a galaxy cluster, and interacts with the intracluster medium.
+The first involves cluster-related mechanisms such as ram-pressure stripping, in which a star-forming galaxy falls into a galaxy cluster, and interacts with the intra-cluster medium.
 The second is the merger-related scenario, where a merger between two gas-rich galaxies induces a large starburst which is subsequently quenched either due to feedback or gas exhaustion.
 These scenarios can be distinguished in a number of different ways, some with data available in this sample, some requiring more complementary information.

-One way to approach this is to use stellar population model fits to the individual galaxy spectra to reconstruct a crude star-formation histories of each galaxy.
+One possible way to approach this would be to use stellar population model fits to the individual galaxy spectra to reconstruct a crude star-formation history of each galaxy.
 If the recent star formation history is consistent with a large starburst that is quenched quickly, then it would be more consistent with the merger scenario where the large scale starburst is induced all at once, possibly at the center of the galaxy.
 In contrast, if the star-formation history is closer to being constant, before being quenched relatively suddenly, then it would be closer to the cluster interaction scenario.
-In this case, the term post-starburst is certainly misleading, because there is no burst, but it can have strong enough A-star feature to be classified under this group if the star formation is quenched suddenly enough \citep{Quintero_etal_2004}.
+In this case, the term post-starburst is certainly misleading, because there is no burst, but it can have a strong enough A-star feature to be classified under this group if the star formation is quenched suddenly enough \citep{Quintero_etal_2004}.
+In practice, distinguishing these two scenarios in stellar populations is a challenging task and might only be possible for extreme cases even for a high signal-to-noise ratio spectra.